AdobeDocs/campaign-standard.en/help/sending/using/managing-test-profiles-and-sending-proofs.md

   The **Email rendering** use is read-only.
 Test profiles with this use are only available out-of-the-box in Adobe Campaign.

-* As a **Trap**: the message is sent to the test profile just as it is sent to the main target, as a means to identify whether your client file is being used fraudulently.
+* As a **Trap**: the message is sent to the test profile just as it is sent to the main target.
+See [Using traps](../../sending/using/managing-test-profiles-and-sending-proofs.md##using-traps).
 * To **Preview** messages: a test profile can be selected when previewing a message to test the personalization elements.
 See [Previewing messages](/help/sending/using/previewing-messages.md).

 ![](assets/test_profile.png)